digitalbazaar/vc/README.md

   a Bitcoin-based or Ethereum-based ledger)
 * You _can_ use RSA keys to sign, if your use case requires it.

-#### Publishing the Public Key

-Public Keys can be stored in your [Key Management Service](https://en.wikipedia.org/wiki/Key_management), as static data on API end points, or even recreated from seeds.
-Regardless of which method that you use, your public key must be deferenced by a keyResolver so the verifier can use it to verify your credential.
-Your credential itself must be referenced by documentLoader.

 #### Key ID

 TODO: Add discussion on typical key ID strategies